gradle/native-samples/README.md

 ## Simple application (application)

-This build shows how a Swift or C++ application can be built with Gradle.
+This sample shows how a Swift or C++ application can be built with Gradle.
 The application has no dependencies.

+Although there is currently no direct support for building applications and libraries from C, there is also a sample build that shows how the C++ support can be configured to build C.

 ### C++